 “Bringing young people out to breath the fresh air, see the wildlife, and determine how this ecosystem changes is one of the best ways to help develop future scientists and informed, responsible citizens who care for the environment,” said Mel Morris of Brookhaven Lab’s Office of Educational Programs.
 He helped organize the event that that was based on a similar program for the Hudson River region upstate.
 Morris also founded and oversees the Lab’s Open Space Stewardship Program, which was designed to help local land stewards manage their properties with students who, as “citizen scientists,” learn about the scientific process while going out to the field to collect useful data.

 The 2013 “Day in the Life of the Carmans River” program was sponsored by Brookhaven Lab, the Central Pine Barrens Joint Planning and Policy Commission, and the New York State Department of Environmental Conservation.
-At different stations along the river, the students met experts from those institutions, including the Lab’s Office of Educational Programs and Environmental Protection Division, as well as the Brook Trout Coalition, Cornell Cooperative Extension of Suffolk County, Ducks Unlimited, Eastern Suffolk BOCES, Foundation for Ecological Research in the Northeast (FERN), Post Morrow Foundation, Suffolk County Parks Department, Town of Brookhaven, Wertheim National Wildlife Refuge, and U.S. Geological Survey.
+At different stations along the river, the students met experts from those institutions, including the Lab’s Office of Educational Programs and Environmental Protection Division, as well as the Art Flick chapter of Trout Unlimited, the Brook Trout Coalition, Cornell Cooperative Extension of Suffolk County, Ducks Unlimited, Eastern Suffolk BOCES, Foundation for Ecological Research in the Northeast (FERN), Post Morrow Foundation, Suffolk County Parks Department, Town of Brookhaven, Wertheim National Wildlife Refuge, and U.S. Geological Survey.